awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-route-53-alias-record-for-container-service.md

 # Routing traffic for a domain in Route 53 to an Amazon Lightsail container service<a name="amazon-lightsail-route-53-alias-record-for-container-service"></a>

- *Last updated: September 24, 2021*
+ *Last updated: November 1, 2022*

 You can route traffic for a registered domain, such as `example.com`, to the applications running on a Lightsail container service\.
 You do this by adding an alias record to the hosted zone of your domain that points to the default domain of your Lightsail container service\.

-In this tutorial, we show you how to add an alias record for your Lightsail container service to a DNS zone in Route 53\.
+In this tutorial, we show you how to add an alias record for your Lightsail container service to a hosted zone in Route 53\.
 You can do this only by using the AWS Command Line Interface \(AWS CLI\)\.
 It cannot be done using the Route 53 console\.

 **Note**
 If you're using Lightsail to host the DNS of your domain, then you should add the alias record to the DNS zone of your domain in Lightsail\.
 For more information, see [Routing traffic for a domain in Amazon Lightsail to a Lightsail container service](amazon-lightsail-point-domain-to-container-service.md)\.

-*Contents:*
+**Contents**
 + [Step 1: Complete the prerequisites](#route-53-container-service-prerequisites)
 + [Step 2: Get the hosted zone IDs for Lightsail container services](#route-53-container-service-hosted-zone-ids)
 + [Step 3: Create a record set JSON file](#route-53-container-service-create-record-set-json)